Student loan debt has become a huge problem across the country and some are predicting it will be the next big financial crisis.

 If you have friends then you can split costs of food and maybe have a place to crash on a couch from time to time.
 If you can go to school with a mini-van then you will have even more room to stretch out.

 Keep the Student Loan Debt Away

 So basically the goal is to get through college with a degree and accumulate as little student loan debt as possible.
 When Amy and I exited college with no student debt it put us years ahead of our peers when it came to our finances.
 Even ten years after getting married we have friends who are still paying of their student loans.

-They are a good tool if you use them right but not using them properly can get you into long term payments.
+They are a good tool if you use them right or refinance when you get out, but not using them properly can get you into long term payments.
 If you have any good tips on avoiding or reducing student loan debt then leave them in the comments or hit me up on twitter @SavingFreak.